Sons of the American Revolution, Nebraska Society [RG2569.AM]

 SCOPE AND CONTENT NOTE

-This collection consists of fourteen boxes of material arranged in four series: 1) Correspondence, 1890-1933; 2) Records, 1890-1935; 3) Genealogical material; 4) Miscellaneous; and 5) Membership applications.
+This collection consists of fourteen boxes of material arranged in five series: 1) Correspondence, 1890-1933; 2) Records, 1890-1935; 3) Genealogical material; 4) Miscellaneous; and 5) Membership applications.
 The bulk of this collection consists of correspondence dating between 1890-1933, relating mainly to financial affairs (dues and membership fees), and to confirming claims to eligibility in the Society.
 Other materials include reports of the officers, minutes, financial records, genealogical materials, and membership applications.

 Series 1 – Correspondence, 1890-1933